eeugene/react-sample-app/README.md

-# A simple React.js Sample App, using webpack
+# A simple React.js Sample App, using Gulp